 Sometimes a tiny strawberry plant isn’t going to fill up that giant gorgeous ceramic pot you have, but you really want it, because it completes your patio’s look.
 What you can do is use the pot within a pot technique!
 Get a simple smaller pot for your plant and use that, and then place it in your bigger pot.
 If necessary, use another pot or a piece of wood to provide a stand so that your plant looks like it’s in your large ceramic planter.
 This illusion makes gardening pots look great, makes you use less soil, and makes moving plants and pots around much easier.

 Tip #3: Buy Your Solution

 There are plenty of solutions that you can purchase at the nursery or home improvement store.
 There is a plate that you can add to the pot that will create a space at the bottom, and will raise the soil and the root ball of the plant up without you having to fill up to half of the pot with soil that will not be used and just weigh down the plant.
-There are also options that you can purchase that will provide drainage in the soil, or at the bottom of the plant.
+You can also find options that you can purchase that will provide drainage in the soil of your gardening pots, or at the bottom of the plant.
 Some of these are specifically made to help lighten the pot, such as “Packing Pearls.”
 These can all be easily purchased, and will definitely lighten your load.